-1. Find a niche and stick to it.
+1. Find a niche, and stick to it.

-2. Network and then network some more.
+2. Network, and then network some more.

-3. Optimize for SEO.
+3. Focus on SEO.

-Conduct keyword research and apply it to your episodes.
+Conduct keyword research, and apply it to your episodes.
 Optimize the title and description so that users and search engines have a clear understanding of what your content is about and what audience it suits best.

 4. Hold contests and giveaways.